 Types of Massage

 Spas can offer a full-body massage in a wide variety of specialized formats.
 Among the most popular is the Swedish massage, which focuses on warming the muscle tissue to releasing tension and breaking up muscle "knots."
 A deep tissue massage mimics many of the same movements as a Swedish massage but with higher intensity pressure.
 A hot stone massage uses heated rocks placed along the body to relax tight muscles and allow the therapist to release pressure points.
 There are even treatments like shiatsu, in which a therapist uses his feet and stands atop the client to knead out the stress from the back.

-The full-body massage given on a padded table with the client under a drape was unheard of prior to the 1880s, according to Patricia J Benjamin, PhD, LMT, who has been studying and writing about the history of massage therapy.
-She says that full-body massage had its origin in the famous Rest Cure for "neurasthenia", a debilitating melancholy common among society ladies in the late 19th century.
+The modern full-body massage was unheard of prior to the 1880s with its origins coming from the infamous Rest Cure for "neurasthenia," a debilitating melancholy common among society ladies in the late 19th century.
 During the bed rest period, full-body massage was given for circulation and to increase the patient’s appetite, a kind of substitute for exercise.

 The Rest Cure eventually fell out of favor, but the popularity of general massage greatly increased by the early 1900s and was considered part of good health.
 By the 1960s, however, old-fashioned terms like massage parlors, masseuse and full-body massage had fallen into disrepute, acting as code words for prostitution.
 For that reason, the terms massage therapy, massage therapist and Swedish massage began to replace the previous terms of referring to massage and the therapists who practice it.